-But before I jump the gun, make sure you take a peek at my Drees Homes update from May and June.
+But before I jump the gun, make sure you take a peek at the first month of our home building process or even the design meeting we had before they broke ground.
 In case you don’t remember, our “house” looked a little something like this:

 First Week of July — Framing

 So you can imagine our surprise when we brought my friend Jacqueline by the house when she was in town for the Fourth of July weekend and turned onto the street to this:

 She was nice enough to take a picture for us.
 Our first photo with the house!
 (And no, I don’t know what Spencer is doing to my hair in this picture.)

 Once we were finished ooh-ing and ahh-ing over the exterior, we decided to venture inside, and since the front porch still isn’t functional, we went through the garage.

 It’s a little crazy finally standing in a house that you’ve put so much thought, effort, and love (plus a bit of money) into.
 It also made me incredibly nervous to be in a house that was being held up by wooden boards attached to the floor because 1) I’ve seen how easy demos go on HGTV, and 2) I’m way too clumsy for my own good.